emiljdd/Tweepy-SparkTwitterI/README.md

                               Main entry point for Data Frame and SQL functionality.
     * pyspark.sql.functions import desc
                               SQL function to allow listing in descending order.
-    * matplotlib - Create a bar plot to display the top ten hash tag topics
+    * matplotlib - Create a bar plot to display the top ten hash tag topics.
-    * seaborn - Provides an interface with matlplotlib to create interactive graphs
+    * seaborn - Provides an interface with matlplotlib to create interactive graphs.
-    * IPython - Allows for the display of graphs in the jupyter notebook
+    * IPython - Allows for the display of graphs in the jupyter notebook.
     * time - Set up a time delay to capture tweets every 3 seconds and update the dashboard every 10 seconds.
-             The 3 second delay will prevent a rate limit error from tweeters API. https://dev.twitter.com/rest/public/rate-limiting
+             The 3-second delay will prevent a rate limit error from tweeters API. https://dev.twitter.com/rest/public/rate-limiting
     * tweepy - Allows python to connect to the twitter API.
     * socket - Enables a line of communication from twitter to our local machine.
-    * json - The json library can parse JSON from strings or files.
-The library parses JSON into a Python dictionary or list.
+    * json - The json library can decipher JSON from strings or files.
+The library can render JSON into a Python dictionary or list.
-             It can also convert Python dictionaries or lists into JSON strings.
+             It can also adapt Python dictionaries or lists into JSON strings.
     * pandas - pandas is an open source, freely licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
-    * textblob - Sentiment analysis
+    * textblob - Sentiment analysis and Niave Bayes classifier.

-In order to run the .py and .ipynb scripts, two terminal windows are needed.
+To run the .py and .ipynb scripts, two terminal windows are needed.

 # PHASE I
 ### Step 1